Mike Mehta

-Miguel Transfiguraçaõ de Cristo "Michael" Rodrigues (6 August 1947 – 1 November 2025), known professionally as Mike Mehta, was an Indian advocate, criminal lawyer, actor, playwright and theatre director known for his work in Hindi, Konkani films, television, and tiatr productions.
+Miguel Transfiguraçaõ de Cristo "Michael" Rodrigues (6 August 1947 – 1 November 2025), known professionally as Mike Mehta, was an Indian senior advocate, criminal lawyer, actor, playwright and theatre director known for his work in Hindi, Konkani films, television, and tiatr productions.
 He provided legal counsel to two Goan politicians, Francisco Monte Cruz and Churchill Alemao, who served as ministers and represented the Benaulim Assembly constituency in the state of Goa.

 Early life

+Miguel Transfiguraçaõ de Cristo Rodrigues was born on 6 August 1947, in Borim, Goa, which was a part of Portuguese India during the era of the Portuguese Empire.
+He was born into a Goan Catholic family, with his father being José Pascoal Rodrigues and his mother being Cristalina Dias, a homemaker, also known as Cristalina Luis.

 Rodrigues showcased his talents during his school years by actively participating in English-language concerts and theatrical productions.
 His proficiency in English and his strong, powerful voice propelled him towards a career as a professional compere, showcasing his talents in hosting events and engaging audiences.
 Rodrigues gained recognition for his role as a host for various events including weddings, social gatherings, public assemblies, and musical performances.
 Despite his achievements in this field, Rodrigues experienced a sense of discontentment and yearned for greater fulfillment in his work.
 In his quest for artistic satisfaction, he immersed himself in the local tiatr scene, regularly attending performances and closely observing the skills and techniques employed by accomplished tiatrists.

 Rodrigues achieved recognition performing under the pseudonym Mike Mehta during his participation in English concert showcases.
 He received his formal education at notable institutions, including St. Michael's High School in Mahim, Bombay, followed by St. Aloysius High School in Bandra and Guardian Angel High School in Sanvordem, Goa.
 Continuing his academic pursuits, Rodrigues pursued higher education at Parvatibai Chowgule College in Goa and Kirti M. Doongursee College in Dadar.
 His educational endeavors culminated in the attainment of a Bachelor of Arts degree in English Literature and a Bachelor of Laws from the University of Bombay.
 During his educational journey from school to college, Rodrigues actively engaged in a variety of English concerts, occasionally expanding his repertoire to include performances in Hindi as well.
 Despite his proficiency in the Konkani language, he did not have the opportunity to showcase his talents in Konkani concerts, even during his tenure at Guardian Angel High School and Chowgule College in Goa.